amaxwell/datatank_py/README.markdown

     from __future__ import with_statement

 before any other import statements for Python 2.5.
+It should still work with PowerPC, but that hasn't been tested in years, and you're on your own.

 NumPy
 -----